-We recognise that students will join us with different life experiences and will also face challenges and difficulties whilst they at Loreto.
-Alongside our focus on mental health support in tutorial sessions, assemblies and college events, we also provide a college counselling service.
-We have five qualified and experienced counsellors at college that provide support for students who feel they need it.
+We recognise that students will join us with different life experiences and may also face challenges and difficulties whilst they are at Loreto.
+Alongside our focus on mental health support in tutorial sessions, assemblies and College events, we also provide a College counselling service.
+We have several qualified and experienced counsellors at College that provide support for students who feel they need it.
 This can take the form of a one-to-one appointment, attendance at a drop in-sessions or attendance at any of the group activities that are held throughout the year.
-Students can ask a member of staff to refer them to the counsellors or can refer themselves via the link on MyLoreto.
+Students can ask a member of staff to refer them to the counsellors or can refer themselves via the link on myLoreto.
 Drop- in sessions take place: